Stagesgrowth-stage

 Growth stage is where venture funds generate most of their realized DPI.
 Early-stage TVPI moves on Series B and C markups; DPI moves on growth-stage exits and pre-IPO secondary sales.
 A 2017-vintage early-stage fund that produces top-quartile DPI by year 10 almost always did so by holding through to growth-stage rounds where secondary windows opened.

 For LPs evaluating funds, the question is exit timing.
-Growth-stage rounds in 2025 are increasingly used to fund the bridge to a delayed IPO window rather than to capitalize the next leg of growth.
-Companies are staying private longer, with the NVCA 2026 Yearbook documenting a venture industry in transition where capital concentrated into AI deals (65% of $320B deployed in 2025) and 859 unicorns remained in the private market backlog.
+When IPO windows narrow, growth-stage rounds increasingly fund the bridge to a delayed listing rather than the next leg of growth.
+Companies have been staying private longer, leaving a sizeable backlog of unicorns awaiting liquidity events.

 Worked example